har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 access point and web server.
 So you can access the datalogs/configuration in the field with a smartphone.
 5. 128x64 LCD display of GPS altitude, climb/sink rate, distance from start/to waypoint, ground speed, glide ratio, course/compass heading, bearing to start/waypoint, GPS derived clock, elapsed-time, battery, speaker, and data logging status.
-6. Variometer audio feedback is more pleasing thanks to the esp32 onboard DAC and audio amplifier driving a cellphone speaker with sine-wave tones.
+6. Variometer audio feedback is more pleasant thanks to the esp32 onboard DAC and external audio amplifier driving a cellphone speaker with sine-wave tones.

 ## Specifications
 1. MPU9250 accelerometer+gyroscope+magnetometer sampled at 500Hz.
 2. MS5611 barometric pressure sensor, sampled at 50Hz
-3. Ublox M8N gps module configured for 10Hz data rate with UBX binary protocol @115200 baud
+3. Ublox compatible M8N gps module configured for 10Hz data rate with UBX binary protocol @115200 baud
 4. ESP32 WROOM rev 1 module
 5. 128x64 reflective LCD display with serial spi interface.
 6. MAX4410 audio amplifier driving salvaged 8ohm cellphone speaker.
-7. For the power supply, I use a store-bought single-cell 18650 power bank.
+7. For the power supply, I use a single-cell 18650 power bank.
 I added an extra connector wired directly to the battery terminals.
 This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone.
-And I can put my hand-wired gpsvario in checked-in luggage (no battery), with the power bank in my carry-on luggage as per airline requirements.
+And I can put my hand-wired gpsvario in checked-in luggage (no battery, no problem), with the power bank in my carry-on luggage as per airline requirements.
 8. Average current draw is ~160mA in gpsvario mode, ~300mA in wifi access point mode.
 Not optimized.
 I haven't bothered to add a software controlled power switch for the gps module, for example.
-Got lazy because of my use of a 3000mAH 18650 battery :-).
 If you're content with driving a piezo speaker, can save some power by omitting the audio amplifier, and using square-wave piezo drive.

 ## Software Build notes